libphy/NDSDC_P2/README.md

 - Implemented dropout layers after conv2d layers.
 It rarely improved the test accuracy although it improved the signs of overfitting (I printed train & validation loss for each epoch).
 - Color and grayscales were skewed.
 Implemented equalizeHist to each channel.
 It improved test accuracy by 4% on plain LeNet, while it doesn't overfit as much.
 - Maybe I'll try putting dropouts in the FC layer(s) instead.

+#### Day 3
+- Dropout layers on fc1 and fc2 instead conv layers.
+It surely less overfit, but it alone doesn't improve test accuracy.
+Long epoch at slow lr had very little improvement.